ai4flab/hyperfunc/README.md

 - Full async/await API for explicit parallelism
 - `vmap` infrastructure for GPU-batched population evaluation
 - Memory chunking for large candidate × example batches
+- DSPy-style `Signature`, `InputField`, `OutputField`, and `Predict` for semantic task definitions
+- `PromptLearningOptimizer` for meta-prompting-based prompt optimization

-The GEPA integration and higher-level tooling are intentionally thin so that you can adapt them to your own stack.
+The higher-level tooling is intentionally thin so that you can adapt it to your own stack.